Chortitz, Saskatchewan

-Chortitz is a hamlet in Coulee Rural Municipality No. 136, Saskatchewan, Canada.
+Chortitz is a hamlet in the Rural Municipality of Coulee No. 136, Saskatchewan, Canada.
 Listed as a designated place by Statistics Canada, the hamlet had a population of 26 in the Canada 2006 Census.
 The hamlet is located on Highway 379, about 25 km south of Swift Current.

 Name

 The name "Chortitz" is of Ukrainian origin, derived from the place name of Khortytsia in Zaporizhzhia, Ukraine.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Chortitz had a population of 15 living in 7 of its 7 total private dwellings, a change of from its 2016 population of 19.
 With a land area of 0.21 km2, it had a population density of in 2021.